texastsarulebook/texastsarulebook.github.io/docs/ute-high-school-projects/applied-technical-science.md

 # Section 4 - Applied Technical Science

 These events are designed for students learning about the practical application of science and technology.
-All projects must include the required documentation and the project must be physically present at the
+All projects must include the required documentation and the project must be physically present at the conference to be judged.

 import UteHighSchoolProjectsBanner from '/ute-high-school-projects-banner.mdx'